 The OU Libraries is currently reviewing Wiley journal commitments.
 The Wiley review will be one of several efforts the Libraries is undertaking to meet a 3% budget reduction mandate.
 Reviews such as this also serve to realign journal commitments based on community needs, usage data and content availability.
-Collectively these publisher-based commitments such as the Libraries' Wiley commitment are known as "Big Deals" and they have driven much of OU and the academic library community's purchasing decisions for over a decade.
+Collectively, publisher-based commitments such as the Libraries' Wiley commitment are known as "Big Deals" and they have driven much of OU and the academic library community's purchasing decisions for over two decades.

 What are Big Deals?